philc/vimium/README.md

 Not yet released

 - When yanking email addresses with `yf`, Vimium now strips the leading `mailto:`.
+- For custom search engines, if you use `%S` (instead of `%s`), then your search terms are not URI encoded.

 1.64.1 (2018-09-04, not yet released)